Glen Benton

-Glen Benton (born June 18, 1967) is an American death metal musician.
-He is best known as the lead vocalist and bassist for the death metal band Deicide and was also a part of the band Vital Remains, where he has performed in recording sessions as well as live with them on a few occasions.
-He is known for very low guttural growls as well as very high shrieks.
+Glen Michael Benton (born June 18, 1967) is an American musician, best known as the lead vocalist, lyricist and bassist for the Florida death metal band Deicide.

+In addition to his work with Deicide, Benton was also a member of the band Vital Remains, occasionally recording and performing with the band.
+He is known for his extremely low and powerful growls, high shrieks, and overtly anti-Christian lyrics.
+Benton's music and personal life have been subject to controversy at various points throughout his career.